 The Solar Shade Act (AB 2321, 1978) provides limited protection to solar energy system owners from shading caused by trees and shrubs on adjacent properties.
 The law seeks to prevent a property owner from allowing trees or shrubs to shade an existing solar energy system installed on a neighboring property, provided the shading trees or shrubs were planted after the solar collecting device was installed.

 There are two helpful reports written by the Energy Policy Initiative of the University of San Diego's School of Law about the Solar Rights Act and the Solar Shade Act:

-Solar Rights Act: A Review of the Statutes and Relevant Cases (April 2010) (373 kB, PDF)
+Solar Rights Act: A Review of the Statutes and Relevant Cases (December 2012, PDF)

 There is a U.S. Department of Energy Report on private land use restrictions and Solar: